 Behavioral competency assessments are new-age digital tools to measure behavioral competencies in a simulated work environment.
 These assessments require candidates to demonstrate their behavioral skills in an activity that resembles an actual organizational situation.

-You can also conduct psychometric assessments to measure candidates against particular competencies and predict job performance with detailed scores of different competencies.
-Else, you can opt for role-based behavioral tests that can help you save time in your hiring decisions while allowing you to gain insight into the candidate’s real personality.
+You can also conduct psychometric assessments, in addition to behavioral assessments, to measure candidates against particular competencies and predict job performance with detailed scores of different competencies.
+Else, you also can opt for role-based behavioral competency tests that can help you save time in your hiring decisions while allowing you to gain insight into the candidate’s real personality.

 Mercer | Mettl’s suite of behavioral assessments and tools can be used in isolation or combination in any phase of the employee lifecycle, which includes selection, promotion, employee development, leadership development, team development, and leadership effectiveness.